ScryEngineering/scrygroup.com/content/tutorial-pages/2019-03-09/capturing_jupyter_cell_output.md

 hideCallToAction: false
 ---

-One thing you may want to do is to capture all of the output of a cell in a jupyter notebook.
+One thing you may want to do is to capture all of the standard output stream from a cell in a jupyter notebook.
 You might also not want to change your code, here's how you can do that...

 <!-- end excerpt -->